Sub-specialty training (NTN grid scheme)

 (PDF, 53 KB, 3 pages) The grid is only available to senior trainees who fulfil the essential person specification eligibility criteria for grid training.
 The person specification may change for each grid round.

-(PDF, 246KB, 28 pages).
-The applicant guide contains information on the whole 2013 Grid process and further guidance on eligibility.
+(PDF, 428KB, 28 pages) The applicant guide contains information on the whole 2014 Grid process and further guidance on eligibility.
+Please be aware that all documents are subject to change and applicants must ensure they are using the most up to date version when submitting an application.

 - If you are looking to apply to neurology and/or neurodisability please note the interviews will be conducted jointly for these sub-specialties.
 Please read the below guidance detailing the process